 In the USVI we have three main islands: St. Thomas, St. John, and St. Croix.
 Oh, and we musn’t forget Water Island, a ‘lil rock just a jump away from St. Thomas.

-Once you’ve decided on an island to visit, you need to know where to stay, and what kind of accommodation will suit you best.
+Once you’ve decided on an island to visit, you need to know where to stay in the Virgin Islands, and what kind of accommodation will suit you best.

 Each island has different areas or neighborhoods with distinct personalities, as well as several different types of place to stay from small family-owned inn to internationally-renowned luxury resorts…and every eco-tent and villa in between.